Perform database failover with SQL Managed Instance Availability Groups

 Re-Validating Database Replication

 Now that we perform a successful failover, we can re-validate and make sure replication still works as expected.
-In SSMS, re-add the secondary endpoint connection.
+In SSMS, re-add the second instance.

 In the primary endpoint connection, repeat the process of performing a change on the AdventureWorks2019 database “HumanResources.Employee” table and check that replication is working.
 In the example below, you can see how new values in new rows are now replicated.